For best experience please turn on javascript and use a modern browser!

-Why choose the Scientific Programming course?
+Why choose the Scientific Programming in Python course?

 • Flexible design of the programme